Mikekellydev/Mailsy/README.md

 **Delete Account**

-if you want to dispose a email and get the new one use:
+If you want to dispose an email address and to get a new one use:

 ```console
 foo@bar:~$ mailsy d